LibraryOfCongress/concordia/README.rst

     $ docker-compose up -d db

-We'll keep our database in it's container for convenience.
+This will keep our database in its container for convenience.

 Next, set up a Python virtual environment::